-We recommend you take a light load of couses (no more than 12 s.h.) while enrolled in Field Experience and Field Experience Seminar to meet the time commitment necessary to achieve your field learning objectives and complete your clock hours.
-You should carefully consider the balance of work obligations with your field hours.
-We strongly discourage you from working while completing field in the summer.
+We recommend you take a light load of couses (no more than 12 s.h.) while enrolled in BA Generalist Practicum Experience and BA Generalist Practicum Seminar to meet the time commitment necessary to achieve your practicum learning objectives and complete your clock hours.
+You should carefully consider the balance of work obligations with your practicum hours.
+We strongly discourage you from working while completing practicum in the summer.